 The Ceylon Chamber of Commerce organised a joint forum with SLPA & SL Customs to clarify some of the recurring issues faced by the industry.
 The discussion enabled participants to take up issues and make suggestions to Dr. Priyath B. Wickrama, Chairman of SLPA and Dr. Neville Goonawardena, Director General of Sri Lanka Customs.
 Shippers' Council made a representation and brought up certain issues and obtained clarifications.

 The Council continues to facilitate the trade by assisting in the mediation of trade disputes among the shipping lines, freight forwarders, NVOCC Operators, and shippers.

-The Council continues to maintain its close association with the Government and Private sector organizations and also with the Trade Associations with a view to improve the service level of these organizations.
+The Council continues to maintain its close association with the Government and Private sector organizations and also with the Trade Associations with a view to have a continues improvement on the required service levels.

-Some highlighted representations made during the year were as follows….
+Some highlighted direct representations made during the year were as follows;

 - EDB Advisory Committee on Trade Facilitation